 This is a situation that also requires legal consultation, but it might permit owners to stay in the home longer with certain stipulations and agreements being made with lenders.
 However, there can be steep costs, and it’s not the first course of action to consider.

-How To Stop Foreclosure?
+How To Stop Foreclosure in Alberta?

 Many factors go into the foreclosure process of Alberta homes.
 Lenders can start the process with only one missed payment.
 But missed payments aren’t the only reasons a lender may pursue foreclosure.
 Lenders can foreclose on a mortgage for your property for the following reasons: